-Kevin is Professor of Governance and Development in the School whose research interests are in the areas of
+Kevin is Professor of Governance and Development in the School and his research interests are in the areas of:

 - Innovation / Spatial Development

 - Devolution / Governance/ Territorial Politics

 - Regeneration / Social Enterprise / Mutualism / Co-operation